flowr-analysis/flowr/wiki/Linting and Testing.md

 This folder contains three special and important elements:

-- `test-setup` which is the entry point if *all* tests are run.
+- `test-setup.ts` which is the entry point if *all* tests are run.
 It should automatically disable logging statements and configure global variables (e.g., if installation tests should run).
-- `_helper` which contains helper functions to be used by other tests.
+- `_helper/` folder which contains helper functions to be used by other tests.
-- `test-summary` which may produce a summary of the covered capabilities.
+- `test-summary.ts` which may produce a summary of the covered capabilities.

+> [!WARNING]
+>
-We name all tests using the `.test.ts` suffix and try to run them in parallel.
+> We name all test files using the `.test.ts` suffix and try to run them in parallel.
-Whenever this is not possible (e.g., when using `withShell`), please use `describe.sequential` to disable parallel execution for the respective test.
+> Whenever this is not possible (e.g., when using `withShell`), please use `describe.sequential`
+> to disable parallel execution for the respective test (otherwise, such tests are flaky).
+>

 #### Writing a Test